deemsk/frontend/codestyle/styles.md

 <a id="selectors"></a>
 ## Selectors

-* keep selectors as short as possible, in order to keep specificity down and performance up;
+Keep selectors as short as possible, in order to keep specificity down and performance up.

 **Universal selector (`*`) is forbidden**